aeharding/sevenhills/src/student-resources.md

 disableCall: true
 ---

-## Resources for current IAD students 📚
+## Resources for continuing IAD students 📚

 Below are some useful resources for students working to obtain their A-license.